knowOne08/attendee/docs/FIRMWARE_SETUP.md

 # Firmware Setup Guide

-This guide provides detailed instructions for setting up, configuring, and deploying the ESP8266 firmware for the LaunchLog Attendance Terminal.
+This guide provides detailed instructions for setting up, configuring, and deploying the ESP8266 firmware for the Attendee Attendance Terminal.

 ## Table of Contents